Timothée Chalamet on His ‘Anxiety-Inducing’ Bowl Cut for ‘The King’

 Timothée Chalamet looks like he was born to wear a bowl cut, but “The King” star wasn’t always on board for the choppy hairdo.

-“At first it was anxiety-inducing, but then it was like nah this has to be done,” Chalamet told Variety Tuesday evening at the red carpet premiere of “The King.”
+“At first it was anxiety-inducing, but then it was like nah this has to be done,” Chalamet told Variety‘s Marc Malkin at Tuesday’s red carpet premiere of “The King.”
 “Or else you can kind of see those period movies, without shading anybody, but where they didn’t fully, you know, you didn’t know what they were going for, and hopefully this is not that.”

 Aside from his bowl cut, Chalamet said he was unfamiliar with the Henry V character going into the film, which is loosely based on Shakespeare’s eponymous play and follows a young Henry V who reluctantly assumes the throne — and all the political deceit, intrigue and war that comes with it.
 In fact, Chalamet said his lack of knowledge was one of his favorite parts of taking on the role.